Tim Mannah

 He played for City NSW, New South Wales in the State of Origin series and the Prime Minister's XIII.
-Mannah played his entire NRL career with Parramatta, attaining the club's captaincy in the process.
+Mannah played his entire NRL career with Parramatta, attaining the club's captaincy in the process and scoring a hatrick once.

 Background

 Mannah was born in Sydney, Australia.
 He is of Lebanese descent.

 Playing career

 In round 1 of the 2009 NRL season, Mannah made his NRL premiership debut for Parramatta Eels against the New Zealand Warriors at Mt Smart Stadium.
 His brother, Jon Mannah, played for the Sharks between 2009 and 2011.
 Mannah came to be regarded by many as a potential future leader of the Parramatta side Mannah played in The 2009 NRL grand final loss against Melbourne coming off the interchange bench.

 In 2010, Mannah played for both the City team and the New South Wales State of Origin team as a substitute.
 In 2011, Mannah played again for City and all three State of Origin games for New South Wales.
 In the final two games of the series Mannah started both and was actually one of only 2 prop forwards playing for New South Wales after coach, Ricky Stuart opted for a faster, more mobile pack and played second-rowers in the prop forward position.
 At the end of the 2011 season, Mannah was selected by Julia Gillard to join the Prime Minister's XIII for their annual clash with the PNG Kumuls.

 For the 2013 and 2014 NRL seasons, Mannah co-captained the NRL side along with fullback Jarryd Hayne.
 After Hayne defected to the NFL, he became the stand-alone captain in 2015.

 At the end of the 2016 season, Mannah re-signed with the Parramatta Eels, keeping him at the club until the end of 2019.
 On 11 August 2017, Mannah made his 200th NRL appearance against Newcastle.
 In The 2018 season, Mannah was moved to the interchange bench by coach Brad Arthur after a horror start where Parramatta lost their opening six games.
 In Round 9 against Cronulla, Mannah suffered a fractured eye socket and was ruled out for 3–4 weeks.
 Mannah returned to the Parramatta side for their Round 14 victory over North Queensland.